kundan-sv/cafe-hop/README.md

 # 📄 License

-This project is created for educational, learning, mobile application development experience.
+This project was created for educational and learning purposes.